Appearance & Reality > The Lord Jesus Christ > Strong and weak

 In the meantime, the apostle Peter also had a spiritual experience.
 This is recorded in Acts 10:9-20.

 Peter was praying on the housetop when he fell into a trance.
 He saw the sky opened up and an object like a great sheet descending.
 In the great sheet were four-footed animals, crawling creatures and birds.
 Peter then heard a voice asking him to kill and eat the animals.
 As Peter was reflecting on the vision, the Spirit instructed him on what he needed to do (vs. 19-20).
-It is clear from this episode that God communicated directly to Peter in a spiritual form.

 The experience of Paul